openconfig/gnoi/docs/simplified_security_model.md

 have a pool of one or more CA certificates.
 These are provisioned onto the Target by the Client during creation or rotation of the Target’s certificates.

-### Validate installed certificate (optional)
+### Validate installed certificate

-For increased security, the Target may use certificates in its CA pool to validate a newly installed certificate.
+For increased security, the Target must use certificates in its CA pool to validate a newly installed certificate.
 This requires the CA pool to contain a CA certificate that can validate the new certificate.